christian-plourde/COMP_371_A3/README.md

 This program loads in a heracles object file as well as a floor and allows the user to view it and interact with the model by using the mouse and keyboard inputs listed below.

-This program consists of a main function, found within the main.cpp file, as well as one set of shaders.
+This program consists of a main function, found within the main.cpp file, as well as three sets of shaders.
 The keyboard control functions are defined in the KeyboardControls.h file and implemented in the KeyboardControls.cpp file.
 The file used to generate the model of heracles is found in the heracles.obj file and the loader function to load it from the file is found in the ObjectLoader.cpp file (the implementation of the function defined in the ObjectLoader.h